LSSTDESC/Difference-Image-Inspection/README.md

 2. Understand these failures on both a qualitative and mathematical level.
 3. Draw informed conclusions on challenges we will face on DC2 and what can be done about them.
 4. Possibly suggest improvements to the image subtraction pipeline that will be implimented for LSST
+5. Inspect properties of the sources identified by the DIA pipeline

 ## References / Resources: